Tanzania school tripPreparation

 Flights (8-10 months before leaving)

 It is a good idea to begin researching flights early as the prices can fluctuate.
-It is good to have this organized and sorted nice and early; perhaps even 8-10 months before departure.
+There is no issue with looking at flights even 8-10 months before departure.

 Insurance (8-10 months before leaving)